Monday, May 2, 2011

 So around 6:30 pm, we were dining alfresco, laughing and toasting to our uneventful day when a loud snap caught our attention.
 We jumped out of our chairs to see a waterspout heading towards us.
 The top looked like dense grayish cloud with churning debris, and it was about 500 feet away.

 Visions of the movie "Twister" danced before me.
 I felt adrenaline pumping into my veins and my heart racing.
-It was the first time I've been so scared.
+I've never been so scared in my life.
 We were ready to duck somewhere safe or run for our lives.
 But where to hide?
 How far and fast can we run?
 Would we be safe if we jumped into the water?
+These were thoughts that ran through my mind.

 Down trees on the road leading to marina

-Just as quickly as it came, it changed direction and went up the hill, destroying everything in its path.
+Just as quickly as it appeared, it changed direction and went up the hill, destroying everything in its path.
 We were very lucky.
 Others were not so fortunate.
 Our friends in Trenton, Georgia found their town flattened, with two fatalities.
-We pass by Trenton every time we go hiking at the Cloudland Canyon State Park on Lookout Mountain.
 By the time it was all over, the vicious storm that swept across 6 southern states had claimed over 300 lives.
 It is now Monday.
 We still have no power, but we are grateful to be alive and well.

 About 17 miles south of us, Trenton, Georgia

-Some storm pictures are courtesy of G. Bean
+Some storm pictures are courtesy of Glenda Bean.

 You might also like: